North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 CoHH TIP!
 The night before the hike, fill a Owala or metal insulated water bottle with ice and put in the mini fridge.
 Fill it with water and more ice the morning of your hike.
 While the ice will most likely melt before your hike is done, the cool water will be such a treat!

-Once fueled and refreshed, head towards Bright Angel Campground and trail to continue your Grand Canyon through hike to the South Rim.
+Once fueled and refreshed, head towards Bright Angel Campground and trail to continue on this Grand Canyon hiking trail.
 Aim to be at Bright Angel Campground by 10 am to avoid the rising heat.

 CoHH TIP!
 Bring down a few addressed and stamped postcards or letters.
 There is an old military green bucket with a hand stamp marking them “Mailed by a Mule from the Bottom of the Grand Canyon.”